pdev6373/lendsqr/README.md

 ## Overview

-This project is an assessment application built with Next.js and SCSS for managing users and their loan/financial status.
+This project was built with Next.js and SCSS.
 The main features include user login, logout, viewing user details, searching and filtering users, and navigating through paginated user data.
 The project uses mock data of 500 records for demonstration purposes.

 ## Features

 - **Authentication**: Login and logout functionality using dummy email and password.
 - **User Management**: View all users, search users, filter users, and navigate through user pages.
 - **Local Storage**: Persist user data and login state.
-- **External Services**: Mock `https://www.jsongenerator.io/` to create mock data, `https://apimocha.com/` to create endpoints to fetch mock data.
+- **External Services**: `https://www.jsongenerator.io/` to create mock data, `https://apimocha.com/` to create endpoints to fetch mock data.

 ## Technologies Used